SUFFERING: THE TRADITIONAL FIRST TRUTH

 Buddha found the truth about fulfillment in life – not just the truth about worldly suffering.

-The way in which the traditional First Truth presents Dukkha as worldly suffering, makes Buddha's message easier to understand for people enduring worldly suffering.
+The way in which the traditional First Truth presents Dukkha as worldly suffering, made Buddha's message more attractive and easier to understand for people enduring worldly suffering.

 However, the idea of worldly suffering diminishes the First Truth's universal application.